denevell/Natch-Android/README.md

 * Check if registered for gcm notifications
 * I should be able to refresh the threads
 * I should be able to refresh the posts

-## Ice-box

 * I should be able to logout
 * Register option disappears on login.
 * 403/401 logs you out
-* I should see an error on delete thread
-* I should see an error on delete post
-* Dialogue box crash

-### Colder Icebox
+## Next sprint

-* Server to update threads on one deleted?
+* Better list threads listview
-* Only see notification for summaries
-* Login from any page
 * Sliding add to thread
 * Sliding add to post
 * Animate add to post

+### Icebox

+* Only see notification for summaries
+* Login from any page
+* Dialogue box crash
 * I should keep the found threads on rotate / onResume / app close
-* Say when more than just one thread is new.
 * See if I can tests gcm notifications
+* Save login details
 * I should see error when I attempt to add a post when not logged in
-* I should be able to see new threads visually
+* I should be able to see new threads notification, a la g+
+* I should see an error on delete thread
+* I should see an error on delete post
 * Tech task: Use a lower resource hungry emulator in the docker container.

 --